cunnane/xloil/docs/source/xlOil_Cpp/DynamicRegistration.rst

         .arg("Arg1")
         .registerFunc();

-The lambda's first argument must be `const FuncInfo&` and then as many `const ExcelObj&` args as required; it must return `ExcelObj*`, but it may throw: xlOil will return the error string.
+The lambda's can take as many `const ExcelObj&` args as required.
+It must return `ExcelObj*`, but it may throw: xlOil will return the error string.
+By specifying `const FuncInfo&` as the type of the first argument, the callable will be given a reference to the function registration info in addition the arguments passed by Excel.

 You can dynamically register any function you could register statically, so :any:`SpecialArgs` arguments are valid, as well as a void return, for example: